a-paxton/xsede-quickstarts/basic_jetstream_startup.md

       * Select name of instance.
       * Click "Attach".

-## Logging into Jetstream.
+## Preparing Jetstream
-  1. If paused/stopped, re-start the Jetstream environment.
+  1. If paused/stopped, re-start the Jetstream instance.
       * Log into Jetstream using your XSEDE user credentials.
       * Select desired project under the "Projects" tab.
       * Select the desired instance by clicking on its name.
       * Click "Resume".
       * Wait status to change to "Active".
-  1. If desired, add instance IP address to `~/.ssh/config` file on local computer.
+  1. Add instance IP address to `~/.ssh/config` file on local computer.
       * **Note**: The IP address may change if you have resumed the instance after having paused it.
 Be sure to update it in your `config` file as needed.
       * Example addition to your `config` file:
               ```